ChibuO/Elf-Bot/README.md

 The basic logic of the main following script is as follows:
 Make sure we actually want the robot to run by checking what the last button on the Micro:Bit was pressed (the Micro:Bit features two buttons on it that can be mapped to any user defined function)
 Determine if there is anything in front of the robot using the sonic sensor (if there is anything is 30 cm or closer, the robot should stop)
 If the robot has been stopped for 5 seconds or more, reverse and try finding another heat source.
-Obviously if the object that stopped it was a human the robot would just go back to its original position, however if it is blocked by a non human object it will find another heat source and move away from the non human object.
-Scan the area in front of the robot, and move in the direction where the highest temperature is coming from
+Obviously if the object that stopped it was a human the robot would just go back to its original position, however if it is blocked by a non human object it will find another heat source, move away from the non human object, scan the area in front of the robot, and move in the direction where the highest temperature is coming from.

 ## Driver files